 Fortifying breast milk

 While breast milk is a nutritional powerhouse, preemies with a very low birth weight need additional nutrients to grow at the optimum rate.
 If your baby was under 1,500 grams at birth, they require extra protein, phosphates, sodium, and calcium.
 To provide your little one with everything they need, you can fortify your breast milk with nutritional supplements that come in liquid and powder form.
 Talk to your doctor first.

 What if breastfeeding isn’t possible?

-If breastfeeding isn’t an option, your pediatrician or neonatologist will manage your baby’s feeding to ensure their special nutritional needs are being met.
-Once your little one is ready to leave the hospital, they will let you know the quantity and frequency of feeds, as well as the specific nutrition they’ll need.
-Ask your baby’s doctor about supplementing with a formula and preemie formula options that are specifically made for your little one’s needs.
+Preemies have tiny tummies and should eat lots of small meals, on demand, generally every three hours.
+But your doctor will provide some guidance.
+Once your little one is ready to leave the hospital, your healthcare provider will let you know the quantity and frequency of feeds, as well as the specific nutrition your baby will need.
+Ask your baby’s doctor about supplementing with a formula and premature formula options that are specifically made for your little one’s needs.

 Breast milk is especially important for premature babies.
 It helps them grow stronger and provides them with immune support and brain-building nutrients.
 Breastfeeding a preemie isn’t always easy and not always possible, but luckily there are several options to ensure your little love gets the nutrition they need.